nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 1. This path is optional, and is only implemented if `Contact` the main user.
 2. `CommandHandler` calls isValidEdit(time slot) of the `Contact` class.

-3. isValidEdit(time slot) uses the `Contact`'s schedule to check any of the time blocks within the time slot is a "meeting" time block.
+3. isValidEdit(time slot) uses the `Contact`'s schedule to check if any of the time blocks within the time slot is a "meeting" time block.
 4. If no  "meeting" time block is detected within the time slot, the edit is valid.
 The program continues running and editSchedule() will be called.
 5. If a  "meeting" time block is detected within the time slot, the edit is invalid.
 An invalid exception is thrown by `Contact`, and the user will be informed that the edit is invalid.

-    NOTE: `TextUI` and `Exception` classes which are used in generating the exception, and displaying the exception message to the user are omitted to keep the sequence diagram concise.
+    NOTE: `TextUI` and `Exception` classes which are involved in generating the exception, and displaying the exception message to the user are omitted to keep the sequence diagram concise.

 ### 3.6 Delete a scheduled meeting